JonathanDPal/charistesting/organizational_scripts/README.md

 check_contrast_detections.py: Same thing as check.py, but
 with contrast and/or detections instead of KLIP runs.

-check_injection_locations.py: This script will take in some hard coded suggestions for position angles and seperations for injected planets, along with an observation datacube and the locations of its science target(s).
-Then it will determine whether everything is at least 2 FWHMs apart or not.
-If not, then locations of planet injections should be tweaked.

-optimal_injection_locations.py: This script is similar to the previous one in the list, except that instead of checking whether your suggestions work, you will give it your suggestions and some bounds, and then it will optimize the locations of the fake planets.

 get_dataset_info.py: This script will generate a text file with information about the CHARISData class that would be built out of the FITS files associated with the observation on some star